Increase Component Density in Multilayer PCB Design with Blind Vias

 Blind vias also have a tradeoff compared to through-hole vias.
 Boards with blind vias will have higher manufacturing costs as the board will require additional machining steps.
 The same applies to buried vias.
 Designers should verify their manufacturer’s capabilities before adding blind vias to their PCB designs.

-To learn more about how Altium Designer can make your design process more efficient, talk to an Altium expert today.
+To learn more about how Altium Designer can make your design process more efficient, talk to an Altium Designer expert today.